 - You get the benefits of that ranking (the visits and leads it brings in organically).

 - You get a better chance at ranking for similar keywords.

 - Example: If we rank for content marketing plan, it’s a lot easier to rank for content marketing tips and content marketing examples.

 That is where you can really capitalize.
-Push on related topics to turn one win (that took a lot of effort) into 10 (easier) wins.
+Push on related topics to turn one win (which took a lot of effort) into 10 (easier) wins.
 Here’s how it worked for this company:

 In this industry, we found that searches were often tailored to a state level.
-We found one keyword about jurisdictional information in California and wrote a post.
+We found one keyword about jurisdictional information in California and wrote a post about it.
 We wrote that in our third month, and it ranked on page one of Google in our fourth.

-For a site that started out with 100 organic sessions per month, this was a good win.
+For a site that started out with 100 organic sessions per month, 400-800 new views was a good win.
 But the authority it gave us was even bigger.

 We then planned more topics about specific states.